-A small boat skips along the coffee-coloured water, sending water spray into the air, only slowing down as it approaches the grass-green reeds sprouting along the vast shores, among which hippos hide.
+A small boat skips along the coffee-coloured water, sending spray up into the air, only slowing down as it approaches the grass-green reeds sprouting along the vast shores, among which hippos hide.

-As the boat comes to a gradual stop, thegrey hippos come out hiding, peering their Shrek like ears, and small shrimp eyes out of the deep.
+As the boat comes to a gradual stop, the grey hippos come out of hiding, peering their Shrek like ears and small shrimp eyes out of the deep.

 Lake Awassa is one of the best places in Ethiopia to see hippos.

 The Awassa Fish Market

 The small honda engine affixed to the boat tail coughs and backfires, propelling its nose in the air and its passengers back as it ploughs on towards its next destination, a local fish market found on the western shore.

 On the way, two crocodiles appear in the distance, their gaping jaws exposing rows of broken yellow teeth.

 The hustle and bustle of the market is palpable, with the din of locals haggling gradually increasing the closer the boat pulls in.

 The boat again slows down to a gradual halt as a line of traditional fishing ships bop in the waves, weighed down by the morning’s catch.
 The fishing market has been in use for centuries, and visiting it on land offers an authentic perspective on how the locals live.